Privacy, explained simply

 Your rights & account management

-• Upon receiving your request, we will delete your account and associated data within 30 days, subject to the retention periods above.
+- To delete your account and associated data, email privacy@trycedric.com; we action deletion within 30 days, subject to the retention periods above.

-• You may request an export of your data before deletion.
+- You may request a copy of your data before deletion.

-• Google OAuth tokens can be revoked independently via your Google Account settings at any time.
+- Google OAuth access can be revoked independently in your Google Account settings at any time.

 To make any privacy request, email privacy@trycedric.com.